Emergency Preparedness

 Ontario’s Hazards

 We face unique challenges in Ontario on a seasonal basis and need to practice emergency preparedness throughout the year.
 Different hazards require a different approach for being prepared and knowing how to protect yourself and your household.
-Learn more about Ontario’s hazards, so you can better prepare for them and know what to do to protect yourself at the button below.

 Be Prepared

-Watch this informative video below to learn why it is so important for you and your family to be prepared.
+Watch this informative video below to learn why it is so important for you and your family to be prepared >>>

 Before an emergency happens, it’s important to make sure you have an overall plan in place for your household.
 Follow the steps outlined below to: